parsiya/parsiya.net/content/post/2020/2020-11-15-python-simplehttpserver-customize/index.markdown

 [headers]: https://docs.python.org/3.8/library/http.server.html#http.server.BaseHTTPRequestHandler.headers
 [message]: https://docs.python.org/3/library/email.compat32-message.html#email.message.Message

-We can get the value of any header by name with `headers.get("header name")`.
+We can get the first value of a header by name with `headers.get("header name")` .
 To get all values for a specific header (because headers can be repeated) use `headers.get_all("header name")`.

 ```python